Camping at Kalaloch and exploring Olympic National Park

 Benefits of camping in the woods

 Camping at Kalaloch is kind of like camping in a mysterious forest.
 The trees within the campground have some pretty epic burls and crazy root systems.
 They are tall and towering, covered with moss, lichens and ferns.
 The campsites are all separated by forest vegetation which is great for kids to investigate.
 From skunk cabbage to root tunnels, it’s pretty darn cool.
+We love the privacy and calm of camping in the woods.

 Benefits of camping on the bluff

 I’ve never met a human that didn’t love seeing the sunset over the ocean.
 That should be enough to convince you to go for a bluff campsite in Kalaloch.
 Other benefits are close proximity to the trails down to the beach, awesomely warm afternoon sun, and the sound of the waves to put you to sleep each night.
+If you’re on the bluff side of the driving path, remember to keep an eye on kids a little extra.
+There are lots of bunny trails they may investigate that could lead them to the beach.
+Check out our article on camping safety!

 Note: camping so close to the beach may come with wind gusts depending on the weather.
 We were fortunate to go camping at Kalaloch during a very calm week, so there was zero wind, but consider yourself warned.